 Overall, the Modern level of coverage from Infinite Auto Protection covers nine major parts of your vehicle, including the engine, transmission, drive axle, electrical, cooling, brakes, and steering.

 This is the basic plan.
 It will cover the basic features of the engine, brakes, cooling, and electrical.

 Protect Your Vehicle with Endurance

 Owning a vehicle is more than getting an occasional car wash or filling up the tank with gas when you’re on empty.
 Staying up-to-date on routine maintenance, taking care of necessary repairs when they happen, and more are all needed to help ensure any vehicle stays running safely and properly for years to come.
-But unless you’ve recently purchased a brand new car, it’s important to check if you’re still covered under your vehicle’s factory warranty.
+But unless you’ve recently purchased a brand-new car, it’s essential to check if you’re still covered under your vehicle’s factory warranty.
 If not, finding the right extended warranty or vehicle service contract can help give you the peace of mind you’re looking for when it comes to unexpected and costly auto repair bills.

 With an Endurance auto protection plan, you can be certain that your car, truck or SUV will get the coverage you’re looking for without breaking your budget.
 You can even save up to $3,500 on your vehicle’s essential maintenance needs with the Advantage protection plan or find coverage for your high-end luxury vehicle with Highline.
 And, no matter the Endurance plan you choose, you’ll automatically be able to enjoy a 30-day money-back guarantee, 24/7 roadside assistance & towing, trip interruption coverage and rental car reimbursements.
-You’ll even be automatically eligible for an entire year’s worth of Endurance Elite Benefits, including tire replacements or repairs, collision discounts and more perks and savings.
+You’ll also be automatically eligible for an entire year’s worth of Endurance Elite Benefits, including tire replacements or repairs, collision discounts and more perks and savings.